-Social media may be greatest set of tools musicians have for promoting their fledgling careers.
+Social media promotion may offer the greatest set of tools a musician has for improving visibility and elevating their career.

 YouTube alone has been pivotal in advancing the success of such recording artists as Justin Bieber and Carly Rae Jepsen, to name just two.
 No video will make a difference if you don’t have the talent to back it up.
 But with more than one billion users, and billions of views each day, the potential for social media promotion on YouTube is nothing short of awe-inspiring.